eNMS-automation/eNMS/docs/inventory/pools.rst

 Use a pool as target of an automation task
 ------------------------------------------

-Pools can also be used as target of an automation.
+Pools can also be used as targets of an automation.
 The second step of the scheduling process of a service is to select the targets.
 You can select multiple devices, as well as multiple pools as targets.

 .. image:: /_static/objects/pools/target_pool.png
    :alt: Use a pool as target of a task